 Let’s start with the bad news: too much sodium is a healthy diet no-no. But the good news is there are lots of ways to reduce your intake of this essential mineral (and you don’t even need to revisit memories of high school chemistry to understand all the nuances).
-Keep reading and we’ll walk you through the basics of a low-sodium diet, the key foods to avoid, and what to fill your plate with instead.
+Keep reading and we’ll walk you through the basics of a low-sodium diet, the key foods to avoid, and what to fill your plate with instead as well as a great low sodium foods list to help you get started.

 Sodium is an electrolyte and an element, and our bodies can’t function properly without it.
 It plays a role in muscle contraction, nervous system function, and maintaining a normal fluid balance.

 Although they’re often used interchangeably, sodium is not salt, but it is one of several chemical elements found is salt.
 Salt is made up of two minerals: sodium (Na) and chloride (CI).
+Which means that a salt free diet is not necessarily the same as a sodium free diet.
+Though they are close.
 Many foods (like beets and celery) contain sodium naturally, but in much lower amounts than what you find in processed foods.

 Sometimes referred to as a “Cardiac Diet” because of its potential to support heart health, a low-sodium diet involves limiting foods with excess sodium.
 Here are some of the best tips for switching to a low-sodium diet.

-Although it’s naturally occurring in some foods, sodium is often added in excess to packaged and processed ingredients.
+Although it’s naturally occurring in some foods, sodium is often added in excess to packaged and processed ingredients and so foods low in sodium must be sought out.
 The FDA notes that 75 percent of dietary sodium comes from eating packaged and restaurant foods, and only 11 percent comes from salt added to food when cooking at home.
-So a good first step to lowering your sodium intake is to get into the kitchen.
+So a good first step to lowering your sodium intake is to get into the kitchen and stick to a low sodium foods list when filling the pantry.
 The more you control the ingredients you use, the less likely you are to encounter as much sodium as when you eat out or grab fast food.
 And while you’re enjoying your home-cooked meal, get rid of the salt shaker.

 When you’re shopping for the week, be more diligent about reading labels.
 Turn the box around to see how much sodium you can expect per serving, and, if it’s too much, put that item back on the shelf.
 Items to be on the lookout for include canned soups, pasta and rice mixes, frozen dinners, instant cereals, and gravy mixes.
 Sometimes there are low-sodium options to choose instead—keep an eye out for those.